Hilda von Alvensleben Rusteberg

 Last Edited=5 Jan 2007

-Lt.-Col. Angus Colin Duncan-Johnstone was decorated with the award of Efficiency Decoration (E.D.).1 He was invested as a Member, Order of the British Empire (M.B.E.).1 He lived at Oakwood, Hermitage, Berkshire, England.1
+Lt.-Col. Angus Colin Duncan-Johnstone was awarded the Efficiency Decoration (E.D.)1 He was appointed Member, Order of the British Empire (M.B.E.)1 He lived at Oakwood, Hermitage, Berkshire, EnglandG.1

 Child of Lt.-Col. Angus Colin Duncan-Johnstone